makenziebird/makenziebird.github.io/content/articles/article_three.md

 ShowReadingTime: true
 ---

-This is the sequel to the first article.
-There will be three total articles.
+This is the third article in this series.